 Congratulations on your purchase of a Newmar product.
 We sincerely thank you for choosing Newmar as your recreational vehicle.
-We trust this guide will help you to better understand and enjoy your new RV.
 We hope that you will enjoy many miles of traveling.
 Your new vehicle was built with care using today's technology and old world craftsmanship.
 We, at Newmar, strive to build vehicles that are safe, dependable, and comfortable to provide years of carefree, pleasant traveling.